STERLING

 Club History

 Sterling Ski Club was founded at the Sterling House Community Center, Stratford, Connecticut in the Fall of 1937 by six enthusiastic skiers.
 The first officers were Jack Kelly President, Ann Darak, Secretary-Treasurer, Mrs. Ernest Greenwood, Vice President, and Stanley Starczyk and Casey Jones were the advisory committee.
-Ski instructor and fellow member, George Earle, who later became coach of the Syracuse University ski team, was also on hand to offer guidance and instruction to the tiny group.
+Ski instructor and fellow member, George Earle, who later became coach of the Syracuse University ski team, was also on hand to offer guidance and instruction to the tiny group

 Ski areas in those days were few and located some distance away, and to make matters worse, there was little snow that first winter of Sterling's existence.
 And so, in the Fall of 1938, a novel pre-season ski course was developed without snow.
 A dry ski slope was constructed at Sterling House from a picnic table covered with straw, and under the watchful eye of George Earle, the beginners practiced becoming novices, while the experts became conditioned for the coming Winter.

 To the rest of the community, the small group of Sterlingites were clearly mental cases.
 The sport of skiing had not yet developed the popularity it now enjoys, and grown men and women who elected to slide downhill on elongated barrel staves were obviously material for the local booby hatch.
 However, that didn't stop the founding fathers (and mothers) of Sterling Ski Club.
 At the time the nucleus of the Club was being formed, New England ski areas were just being developed, and the growing list of Sterling members tried them all.
+Things changed during World War II, and after being in existence only five years, Sterling Ski Club was temporarily disbanded for several seasons.
+The Club was reformed in the post-War era, and has been going strong ever since.

 During the late 1940's, ski excursions were confined mainly to day trips, while Club members planning overnight ski trips had to find accommodations at commercial hotels and motels.
 With the membership growing each year, Sterling leaders felt it necessary to establish a permanent Club residence close to the ski areas.
 Funds, however, were needed to finance such a venture.
 In 1947 Sterling Ski Club sponsored its first showing of a feature length ski film.
 Produced by world-renowned cinematographer, John Jay, this movie was intended to raise these needed funds.
 Tickets were sold throughout the greater Bridgeport area, and the evening proved so successful that for the next twenty five years, the John Jay movies became an eagerly awaited annual event.